Publicly-funded schools in England get extra funding from the government to help them improve the attainment of their disadvantaged pupils.

 The Pupil Premium Grant for the 2021-22 Financial Year will be based on data submitted in the October 2020 school census.
 This includes pupils who are known to have been eligible for Free School Meals (FSM) since October 2014, as well as those first known to be eligible in October 2020.

 In order to raise the attainment of the pupils who attract the PPG, we continue to follow the tiered approach to spending advocated by The Education Endowment Foundation which also now features on the Department for Education website:

 Teaching - Ensuring high quality first class teaching for all pupils, from which disadvantaged pupils are known to disproportionally benefit.

 Targeted academic support - We will continue with our embedded tracking tool to ensure that pupils eligible for the PPG make good and accelerated progress in Reading, Writing and Mathematics and use this tool to identify the most effective short term interventions needed for those pupils who require additional modelling and tuition.
-We will also be introducing ‘Pre-teach’ for some pupils as an effective model for targeted academic support.
+We will also be using ‘Pre-teach’ strategies for some pupils as an effective model for targeted academic support.

 To view our current Pupil Premium Strategy, please follow the link below.